hexie1995/Sequential-Link-Prediction/Readme.md

 2. Either you could then run their code directly to caluclate the AUC.
 3. Or you could directly run the full Ensemble-Sequential code, which automatically generate the AUC scores after the full-run.

+For Time Series:

+1. Download and install the code and relevant packages and navigate to the folder: ensemble_with_others/Time-Series.
+3. Modify and run the full Ensemble-Sequential code, which automatically generate the AUC scores after the full-run.

 ### Synthetic Datasets